 But as a DIY enthusiast, most times when you test your household appliances, there is a possibility that you might need to hire a technician who would make a second test for repairs.

 For accuracy, we recommend the Fluke 324; it produces precise readings from tests.
 The Fluke 324 can measure both alternating current and direct current accurately; it also tests temperature precisely.
-While taking continuity test with the Fluke 324, the meter produces a loud sound on detection that is difficult to miss.
+While taking a continuity test with Fluke 324, the meter produces a loud sound on detection that is difficult to miss.

 Other accurate multimeters are the Fluke 116/323 and the Fieldpiece HS33.
 The Fieldpiece HS33 can also measure voltage, temperature or amps and give precise results.

 Apart from measuring alternative current and direct currents, or voltages another quality to look out for in a multimeter is the auto-ranging function.
 A multimeter with the auto-range function is a better choice for occasional users, in that it makes the multimeter a more straightforward tool to be used.